8 frightfully chic outdoor Halloween decorating ideas for your front door, yard, and beyond to inspire you

 Of course, you don't have to coordinate with your wreath, garlands can be used independently to drape across front porches and doors, and come in a variety of different shapes and styles – these Cascade Light Up Garlands from Terrain, are perfect for hanging from trees and bushes – and they can be used again for outdoor Christmas decoration ideas too.

-5. Style your outdoor space with fun Halloween lights
+5. Illuminate your outdoor space with fun Halloween lights

-Whether you hang lights from your porch ceiling, like these surreal Floating Candle designs from Balsam Hill, or intertwine string lights in hedges and shrubs, planning an eye-catching Halloween lighting scheme will only make your home look more special and inviting throughout the spooky season – and for all the trick-or-treaters.
+Whether you hang lights from your porch ceiling, intertwine string lights in hedges and shrubs, or stage a show-stopping display on your steps like the ghost family from Pottery Barn, planning an eye-catching Halloween lighting scheme will only make your home look more special and inviting throughout the spooky season – and for all the trick-or-treaters.

 6. Spook the neighbors with a skeleton

-Take the creativity up a notch by adding in a few props, like a coffee cup, a rake, musical instrument or a book, as shown above.
+Take the creativity up a notch by giving him a few props, like a coffee cup, a rake, a musical instrument, or a book.

 halloween front porch decor